yext/visual-editor/DEVELOPMENT.md

 ### Exports

-Everything the library exports can be found in `src/index.ts`.
-Each subdirectory (components, hooks, and utils) have their own `index.ts` which lists out more verbose exports.
+Everything the library exports can be found in `src/components.ts`.
+Each subdirectory (components, hooks, and utils) have their own `components.ts` which lists out more verbose exports.
 You should follow this pattern when modifying exports.
 Do not publicly export anything from internal.

 ### Automated jobs